Cotalker/phonegap-nfc/README.md

-PhoneGap NFC Plugin (With Fix for Android 12 and above)
+PhoneGap NFC Plugin (With Fix for SDK 34)
 ==========================

 The NFC plugin allows you to read and write  NFC tags.
 You can also beam to, and receive from, other NFC enabled devices.